srobotta/moodle-database-presets/ch-place-names/README.md

 This is a preset that makes more sense with the dataset accompanied.
 The database provides an SVG map of Switzerland with a list of all towns and villages.
 The handling is very similar to the [Map with OSM and SVG](../map-osm-and-svg/README.md) example.
+The differences are:
-Differences are: this example has not the Open Street Map included (assuming that the) list of the named places is complete).
-In contrast, this example contains the facility to download the SVG map.
-Furthermore, on the list page the current url is encoded into a QR code.
+- this example has not the Open Street Map service included (assuming that the list of the named places is complete).
+- The resulting SVG map can be downloaded.
+- A QR code from the current parameterized url of the list template is available.

 <div style="margin: 0 25%;">